 We'll bombard the internet all together.
 Taking a page from the #yanggang, we'll take over Twitter and Instagram to maximize buzz.Berlin Event Page

-Depending on the status of social distancing requirements in your area, crowd-based events like a March or Rally may not be possible.
+Depending on the status of COVID and social distancing requirements in your area, crowd-based events like a March or Rally may not be possible this year.
 However, there are lots of other types of events that can be planned that will still allow for public demonstration and provide opportunities to engage your community in a conversation about basic income.
 Below are some options.
 Or design your own event!

 A car or bike parade is the clearest and easiest way to mirror the visual of a march or rally while allowing for social distancing.